South Asia: Systems of government

 Bangladesh is a unitary parliamentary republic.
-Law of Bangladesh defines it as both Islamic as well as secular.
-The nature of Bangladeshi politics can be characterized as a multi-party system.
+The law of Bangladesh defines it as Islamic as well as secular.
+The nature of Bangladeshi politics can be characterised as a multi-party system.
 Bangladesh is a unitary state and parliamentary democracy.
 Bangladesh also stands out as one of the few Muslim-majority democracies.
-"It is a moderate and generally secular and tolerant — though sometimes this is getting stretched at the moment — alternative to violent extremism in a very troubled part of the world", said Dan Mozena, the U.S. ambassador to Bangladesh.
+"It is a moderate and generally secular and tolerant — though sometimes this is getting stretched at the moment — alternative to violent extremism in a very troubled part of the world", said Dan Mozena, the US ambassador to Bangladesh.
 Although Bangladesh's legal code is secular, more citizens are embracing a conservative version of Islam, with some pushing for sharia law, analysts say.
 Experts say that the rise in conservatism reflects the influence of foreign-financed Islamic charities and the more austere version of Islam brought home by migrant workers in Persian Gulf countries.

 By the 18th century, the Hindu Gorkha Kingdom achieved the unification of Nepal.
 Hinduism became the state religion and Hindu laws were formulated as national policies.
 A small oligarchic group of Gorkha region based Hindu Thakuri and Chhetri political families dominated the national politics, military and civic affairs until the abdication of the Rana dynasty regime and establishment of Parliamentary democratic system in 1951, which was twice suspended by Nepalese monarchs, in 1960 and 2005.
 It was the last Hindu state in world before becoming a secular democratic republic in 2008.
-The country's modern development suffered due to the various significant events like the 1990 Nepalese revolution, 1996–2006 Nepalese Civil War, April 2015 Nepal earthquake and the 2015 Nepal blockade by India leading to the grave 2015–2017 Nepal humanitarian crisis.
+The country's modern development suffered due to the various significant events like the 1990 Nepalese revolution, 1996–2006 Nepalese Civil War, April 2015 Nepal earthquake, and the 2015 Nepal blockade by India leading to the grave 2015–2017 Nepal humanitarian crisis.
 There is also a huge turnover in the office of the Prime Minister of Nepal leading to serious concerns of political instability.
 The country has been ranked one of the poor countries in terms of GDP per capita but it has one of the lowest levels of hunger problem in South Asia.
 When the stability of the country ensured as late as recent, it has also made considerable progress in development indicators outpacing many other South Asian states.

 Afghanistan has been a unitary theocratic Islamic emirate since 2021.
 Afghanistan has been suffering from one of the most unstable regimes on earth as a result of multiple foreign invasions, civil wars, revolutions and terrorist groups.
-Persisting instability for decades have left the country's economy stagnated and torn and it remains one of the most poor and least developed countries on the planet, leading to the influx of Afghan refugees to neighboring countries like Iran.
+Persisting instability for decades have left the country's economy stagnated and torn and it remains one of the most poor and least developed countries on the planet, leading to the influx of Afghan refugees to neighbouring countries like Iran.

 Bhutan is a Buddhist state with a constitutional monarchy.
-The country has been ranked as the least corrupt and peaceful with most economic freedom in the region in 2016.
-Myanmar's politics is dominated by a military Junta, which has sidelined the democratic forces led by Aung San Suu Kyi.
+The country has been ranked as the least corrupt and most peaceful country in the region, with the most economic freedom, in 2016.

 Maldives is a unitary presidential republic with Sunni Islam strictly as the state religion.